-Dogs pick up very quickly on our emotional and physical energy- if we are happy and enthusiastic, the dog is more likely to react favorably.
-Dogs often imitate other members in their pack, including the humans.
+Dogs pick up very quickly on our inner emotional and physical energy- if we are happy and enthusiastic, the dog is much more likely to react favorably.
+Canines also often imitate other members in their pack, including the humans.

-Sometimes having high value food inside a toy will help the dog gain interest in the toy.
+Sometimes having high value food inside an interactive toy will help the dog gain interest in playing with the toy.
+This can be transferred over to utilizing the toy so that the dog plays with you.

 Luring: The purpose of luring is to increase prey drive in the dog, and bonding/engagement with the owner.
 It’s also great exercise for the dog, and helps satisfy their need to bite.
-Engage the dog’s prey drive by tugging a fuzzy toy along the ground- move rapidly backwards a couple steps- reward, move rapidly to the left a couple steps-reward, move rapidly to the right a couple steps- reward.
+While my methods do increase prey drive, it’s in a controlled manner in which yes and no are very clear to the dog.
+Engage the dog’s prey drive by tugging a fuzzy toy along the ground- move it rapidly backwards, forwards, and in a zig zag pattern.
+The dog MUST be able to eventually catch the lure during the game.
 I use and recommend the Chase ‘N Pull toy.
-A homemade soft toy well attached to a strong string with a pvc pole will work too.
-I utilize the OUT or DROP command- which is to completely disengage from whatever is in their mouths, or whatever they are looking at.
-My blog contains a detailed article on OUT.
-While my methods do increase prey drive, it is in a controlled manner in which yes and no are very clear to the dog. *Younger pups should not be encouraged to jump up to get the lure, as their joints may not be sealed yet.
-Used in moderation dragging the lure along the ground for them to chase,and light tugging is fine for most pups.
+A homemade soft toy well attached to a strong string with a PVC pole will often work too.
+I utilize the “OUT” or “DROP” command- which is to completely disengage from whatever is in their mouths, or whatever they are looking at.
+My blog contains a detailed article on “OUT”. *Younger pups should not be encouraged to jump up to get the lure, as their joints may not be sealed yet.
+Used in moderation dragging the lure along the ground for them to chase, and light tugging is fine for most pups.
 Light tugging should be done so that the toy and pup are kept horizontally, as tugging upward could cause damage to a young pup’s neck or spine.

-Always stop playing BEFORE the dog wants to stop.
+To build engagement always stop playing BEFORE the dog wants to stop.
 Even if the dog only plays for 30 seconds, stop at 29 seconds.
 Be consistent with this, and very gradually add more duration.
-Results doing this are astounding.
+Results with this method are astonishing.

 Dogs who have many toys always around never really learn to appreciate them.
 I get one special toy, maybe leather/sheepskin/fur whatever the dog really loves- that only comes out for a very limited time, and only when he is engaging with you.

-Try playing with the toy by yourself, have the dog tied or held nearby without other distractions, so they see you playing.
-Holding the dog back builds drive, it makes them WANT to engage.
+Try playing with the toy by yourself- have the dog tied nearby without other distractions, so they see you playing.
+Holding the dog back builds drive, it makes them WANT to engage in the fun.

 CLICKER- A clicker is the fastest way to tell the dog they have done well.
 A food reward must be given every time it is clicked.
-Dog’s learn much faster when they know the reward is guaranteed.
+Dogs are much more enthusiastic when they know the reward is guaranteed.

 WAIT and TAKE IT game is used to build calm behavior, and focus on the handler.
 Take a piece of food in your hand, with fist closed.
 Bring your hand close to the dog.
 Give a verbal WAIT command.
 Let the dog sniff, but don’t let them have it until they settle a bit and are calmer, then say TAKE IT, open your hand and reward.